-Glasgow productivity levels are the 2nd highest among the UK Core Cities.
+Glasgow has the second fastest growing level of productivity of the UK’s Core Cities.
 According to the latest figures, Glasgow produced £29.50 of GVA per hour worked and £47,513 of GVA per job filled in 2015.

 A primary objective of Glasgow’s economic strategy is to significantly increase in productivity by developing innovation, improving skills, boosting competition and attracting jobs and investment.

 Glasgow’s modern, diverse economy has strengths in a variety of sectors and sub-sectors.
-More than 54,000 companies (28% of Scottish companies) make their home in the Glasgow city region., supporting 844,000 jobs (34% of Scottish jobs).
+More than 48,000 businesses (28% of Scottish companies) make their home in the Glasgow city region, supporting 856,000 jobs (34% of Scottish total).